OuhscBbmc/BbmcResources/services/redcap/roadmap.md

 Completed steps
 ---------

-1. <redcap.ouhsc.edu> stops accepting new projects.
-(2022-08-10)
+1. 2022-08-10: <redcap.ouhsc.edu> stops accepting new projects.
+The current instance (<https://redcap.ouhsc.edu>) is no longer accepting *new* projects.  *Existing* projects on both instances are not affected.
+Please create new projects at <https://bbmc.ouhsc.edu>.
+If you haven’t used this instance before, you’ll receive an initial email to verify your user account.

+    Your password is not affected; OUHSC users on either REDCap instances are authenticated with your OUHSC password (which can managed at https://www.ouhsc.edu/password).

-1. Major upgrade of REDCap version from 10.5.1 to 12.5.2 for <bbmc.ouhsc.edu>.
-(2022-07-17)
+1. 2022-07-19: Major upgrade of REDCap version from 10.5.1 to 12.5.2 for <bbmc.ouhsc.edu>.
-1. Migrate <bbmc.ouhsc.edu> to new hardware & server versions.
+1. 2022-07-17: Migrate <bbmc.ouhsc.edu> to new hardware & server versions.
 This will project new features and increased stability.
-(2022-07-17)

 Future steps
 ---------